brentp/pbr/README.md

 # pbr
-drunk on [perbase](https://github.com/sstadick/perbase) pileups and lua expressions
+drunk on [perbase](https://github.com/sstadick/perbase) pileups and lua expressions.

+This should be able to:

 1. Exclude called sites with ≥5% N frequency (no call rate)
 2. Trim terminal ends of reads (15 bases 5' and 3')